josephmoresena/Mxrx.NetHost.Fxr/README.md

 # Description

 `Mxrx.NetHost.Fxr` provides a flexible and powerful API for building custom .NET hosts using Native AOT technology.
+This library encapsulates the functionality of [native hosting](https://github.com/dotnet/runtime/blob/main/docs/design/features/native-hosting.md) to make it friendly for .NET code.

 ## Features